tghoshmo/BME-595-HW-06/README.md

 * Comments

-   * The above graphs indicate the presence of high bias and high variance
+   * The above graphs indicate the presence of high bias and high variance.
-   * A deeper network and regularisation may help tackling these problems.
+   * A deeper network coupled with regularisation may help tackling such problems.